As an Amazon Associate I earn from qualifying purchases.

 In the end, the best 500lb capacity office chair is one that you can get easily and comfortably afford.
 So if you’re looking for something for home use or office use I would stick with BestMassage as a company and, if you like the leather-like covering, this chair in particular.

-Let me preface this by saying that the Steelcase Leap Plus is the most amazing office chair I have ever seen.
+Let me preface this by saying that the Steelcase Gesture is one of the most amazing office chairs I have ever sat in.
 With that being said, I know it isn’t for everyone, mainly because of the cost.
-This chair costs about the same as my first car so it will probably only appeal to two types of people:
+This chair costs about the same as my first car so it will probably only appeal to a few types of people:

 - Those whose work is so important or whose time is so valuable that they don’t want to lose any time messing with an inferior chair.